Lightning strikes to Chicago's skyscrapers: Sears, Hancock & Trump

 FAQ: Chicago skyscraper lightning FAQ

 CHICAGO, IL - Lightning routinely strikes the Sears Tower, the John Hancock building and the Trump Tower during many of the thunderstorms that pass over downtown Chicago.
-I've been working on an ongoing effort to document these upward lightning strikes to the skyscrapers.
-Since 2006, I have made more than 20 separate expeditions to the city (initially from West Virginia, later from St. Louis) to capture imagery and video.
+I've been working on an ongoing effort for the past 18 years to document these upward lightning strikes to the skyscrapers.
+Since 2006, I have made more than 28 separate chases to the city (initially from West Virginia, later from St. Louis) to capture imagery and video.
 While upward lightning is common and occurs many times per year, it is very difficult to know ahead of time when a storm capable of these type of discharges will pass over the city.

-My most successful Chicago expeditions were the June 30, 2014 event that resulted in a high quality still image of a triple building strike, and the August 10, 2020 event which yielded 1500 FPS slow motion video of numerous building strikes.
+My most successful Chicago chases were the June 30, 2014 event that resulted in a high quality still image of a triple building strike, the August 10, 2020 event which yielded 1500 FPS slow motion video of numerous building strikes and the July 29, 2023 storm that produced more than 20 building strikes, including four, five and six at a time.

-The following are images captured during the 8-year project (click each thumbnail to enlarge).
-NEW: See the imagery from the June 30, 2014 event!
+The following are images captured during the 17-year project (click each thumbnail to visit the corresponding storm log page and view larger versions).
+NEW: See the imagery from the July 29, 2023 event!

 Chicago skyscraper lightning FAQ